The instructions on Safety related to the rc_cube must be read and understood prior to installation.

 Every rc_cube device ships with a USB dongle for licensing and protection of the installed software packages.
 The purchased software licenses are installed on and are bound to this dongle and its ID.

-The functionality of the rc_cube can be enhanced anytime by upgrading the license, e.g., for optionally available software components.
+The functionality of the rc_cube can be enhanced anytime by upgrading the license, e.g., for optionally available software modules.

 The rc_cube requires to be rebooted whenever the installed licenses have changed.

-The dongle ID and the license status can be retrieved via the rc_cube’s various interfaces such as the System tab of the Web GUI.
+The dongle ID and the license status can be retrieved via the rc_cube’s various interfaces such as the Web GUI.page of the

 For the software components to be properly licensed, the USB dongle must be plugged to the rc_cube before power up.